 THE ADDO ELEPHANT PARK BACKPACKERS

 Addo Elephant Park and the Orange Elephant Backpackers have much to offer visitors.
-The Orange Elephant Backpackers is situated a short 45mins drive from Port Elizabeth on the border of the Addo Elephant National Park.
-The Addo Backpackers Hostel, offers a variety of accommodation options, only 5 minutes away from the main gate and borders the Greater Addo National Elephant Park.
-It is the perfect gateway to all your safari activities in the Addo area, from a leisurely drive around the Addo Park to hiking, mountain biking, fishing or getting close to nature on a horse riding trail.
-It is the top backpackers in the area and their hands on approach guarantees you will enjoy your “Ultimate Addo Adventure”.
+The Orange Elephant Backpackers is situated a short 45mins drive from Port Elizabeth.
+We are on the border of the Addo Elephant National Park.
+The Addo Backpackers Hostel, offers a variety of accommodation options, only 5 minutes away from the main gate.
+It is the perfect gateway to all your safari activities in the Addo area.
+From a leisurely self drive around the Addo Park to a fully accommodated safari.
+We offer it all when it comes to Addo With our hands on approach we guarantee you will enjoy your “Ultimate Addo Adventure”.

 The Orange Elephant Backpacker Hostel is the ideal place to plan and book your day’s Addo activities.
 If its the “big 5” you’re looking for, the Orange Elephant team will organize your complete Safari Experience.
 The local Safari Guide is a legend in the area and a wealth of information.

 RESTAURANT & PUB